thephpleague/uri-src/docs/uri/7.0/urn.md

 $urn = Urn::fromString('urn:example:animal:nose?+foo=bar&fo%26o=b%3Far');
 json_encode($urn); //returns "urn:example:animal:nose?+foo=bar&fo%26o=b%3Far"
 ```

-The `toDisplayString` returns a human-readable representation of the URI, which represents its IRI
+The `toDisplayString()` method returns a human-readable representation of the URI,
-representation as defined by RFC3987.
-The returned value may represent an invalid URN but can be
+corresponding to its IRI form as defined in RFC 3987.
+Although the resulting
-used to display the URN to the client, for instance, as the content of the `href` attribute
+value may not constitute a syntactically valid URN, it is intended for
-used for the `a` HTML tag.
+presentation purposes — for example, as the textual content of an HTML `<a>` element.

 ```php
 $urn = Urn::fromString('urn:example:%F0%9F%98%88');